-Online banks differ from traditional banks in that, with few exceptions, they don’t have physical branches to visit.
+Online banks (or "internet banks") differ from traditional banks in that, with few exceptions, they don’t have physical branches to visit.
 The money they save from not having to maintain and staff locations results in higher interest rates for their customers.

 Low monthly fees